 - your understanding of the user’s wider journey - and the work you’ve done to make sure the transaction you’ve built joins up with that wider journey

-You would not fail an assessment just because there are still problems with the wider user journey, as long as you’ve done what’s reasonable in the circumstances to make things better.
+You can still pass a service assessment if there are problems with the wider user journey, as long as you’ve done what’s reasonable in the circumstances to make things better.
 Service teams should be thinking about the wider journey their service is part of - but it’s important to fix that journey in increments, starting small.

 Who will run your assessment

 The Central Digital and Data Office (CDDO) will run your assessments if either:

 - your service is likely to handle more than 100,000 transactions per year